 There are some important variables that you want to take into consideration before you brew.

-Before I go any further it is crucial that you grind your coffee with a quality burr grinder and not a blade or a blunt instrument.
+It is crucial that you grind your coffee with a quality burr grinder and not a blade or a blunt instrument.
 This brew method is highly vulnerable to over-extraction.
-So what’s the correct grind size?
-It should be quite coarse, think granules rather than sand.
+The correct grind size should be quite coarse, thick granules, rather than sand.
 If the grind is too fine, the water will extract the coffee too quickly.
-This is not a problem with some other full immersion brewers, but the cafetiéres metal mesh filter lets coffee fines through therefore your brew will have too much grit in the cup
+This is not a problem with some other full immersion brewers, but the cafetiéres metal mesh filter will allow too much grit in the cup.

-Water temperature is another variable that can be experimented with according to taste, but to begin with allow the water to rest for 45 seconds after boiling to reach an approximate brew temperature of 90 degrees Celsius (195f).
+Water temperature is another variable that can be experimented with according to taste.
+To begin with, allow the water to rest for 45 seconds after boiling to reach an approximate brew temperature of 90 degrees Celsius (195f).
 A variable temperature gooseneck kettle is a good investment if you wish to control this more accurately

-The brewing time ranges from 3 to 5 minutes.
-For a darker roast, 5 minutes may be too much time; for a light roast, 3 minutes could be too short.
-A 4 minute brew time is a safe starting point.
+The brewing time ranges from three to five minutes.
+For a darker roast, five minutes might be too much time; for a light roast, three minutes could be too short.
+A four minute brew time is a safe starting point.

 5. Brew Process

 Add your ground coffee into the preheated carafe.
 Next, add the water slowly and ensure that you saturate all of the grounds.
 Add double the grams of water as there is coffee for the bloom or preinfusion (e.g. 15 grams of coffee, add 30 grams of water).

 Stir gently after 30 seconds, add the rest of the water and position the plunger in the carafe.
 Let it steep for four minutes, before plunging with a delicate and slow motion down to the bottom.
 Pour your brew into the cup, taking care not to agitate the coffee resting at the bottom.